DanteFrank/Hngi7/README.md

-# Hngi7
+# Hngi7 Task
-This is a repo for the Hngi7 task
+More updates as tasks are assigned.